-The Kansas City Royals are the World Champions!
-The team took game five, of the 2015 World Series and the thirty year draught is over.
+The Kansas City Royals were the 2015 World Champions!
+The team took game five, of the 2015 World Series and the thirty-year drought is over.

-The Kansas City Royals are not amongst the historically-rich teams in major league baseball.
+The Kansas City Royals are not among the historically rich teams in major league baseball.
 They were founded in 1969, named in honor of the old Kansas City Monarchs of the Negro Leagues, which produced some of the greatest baseball players the game has ever seen, most notably, Satchel Paige, who is considered by some to be the greatest pitcher in the history of the game of baseball.
-The modern-day Kansas City Royals played at old Municipal Stadium from 1969-1973 before moving into Kauffman Stadium, which is their home to this day.
-As a team, the Royals were at their best during the 1980's, and were even one of baseball's biggest draws during that decade.
-It was during this decade that they had guys who could flat out play, like George Brett, Brett Saberhagen, and Bo Jackson, just to name a few.
+The modern-day Kansas City Royals played at the old Municipal Stadium from 1969 to 1973 before moving into Kauffman Stadium, which is their home to this day.
+As a team, the Royals were at their best during the 1980s and were even one of baseball's biggest draws during that decade.
+It was during this decade that they had guys who could flat-out play, like George Brett, Brett Saberhagen, and Bo Jackson, just to name a few.
 The modern-day Royals have been through some tough times, but are beginning to find their way out of the wilderness led by a young group of players such as Eric Hosmer, Alex Gordon, and Billy Butler.
-Their pitching staff is anchored by "Big Game" James Shields, who is amongst the league leaders on a year-to-year basis in regards to innings pitched and complete games.
+Their pitching staff is anchored by "Big Game" James Shields, who is amongst the league leaders on a year-to-year basis regarding innings pitched and complete games.

 Kansas City Royals Versus St. Louis Cardinals

-Outside of the Cardinals, whom it seems have a rivalry with every team in baseball, no other common opponent of the Royals really stands out as a rivalry.
-They have the four divisional opponents, but none of the so called "experts" would consider them a true rival.
+Outside of the Cardinals, whom it seems to have a rivalry with every team in baseball, no other common opponent of the Royals stands out as a rivalry.
+They have the four divisional opponents, but none of the so-called "experts" would consider them a true rival.
 That probably has something to do with the Royals lack of success recently.
 Last season when the Royals nearly missed out on the playoffs was just their second winning season since 1993.
-Despite all of the non-success, this is an up and coming team that is on the verge of greatness, if they can just figure out a way to get all of these young bats to start hitting.
+Despite all of the non-success, this is an up-and-coming team that is on the verge of greatness, if they can just figure out a way to get all of these young bats to start hitting.

-The Royals had a rather quiet off season.
-Their “big” move, was trading Wade Davis to the Chicago Cubs for outfielder Jorje Soler.
+The Royals had a rather quiet off-season.
+Their “big” move, was trading Wade Davis to the Chicago Cubs for outfielder Jorge Soler.
 They also settled arbitration with first basemen Eric Hosmer and signed Danny Duffy to a five-year contract extension.